List of Dia Art Foundation locations and sites: Locations

 Dia maintains three locations all within New York State.
 These locations present galleries of work, either owned by or loaned to Dia, in temporary or permanent installations.
 Dia Chelsea, the first Dia location, was known as the Dia Center for the Arts from its opening in 1987 through the opening of Dia Beacon in 2003.

 Sites

-Dia lists eight sites in its catalogue.
+Dia lists nine sites in its catalogue.
 These sites include commissions, land art, long-term art installations not in a gallery context, and site-specific installations.
 While focused largely in New York City and the American West, there are sites also placed internationally and elsewhere in the United States.
-The first sites were a trio of acquisitions and commissions by Walter De Maria in 1977 and the most recently collected site is Sun Tunnels by Nancy Holt acquired in 2018.
+The first sites were a trio of acquisitions and commissions by Walter De Maria in 1977 and the most recently collected site is Depreciation by Cameron Rowland, on extended loan since 2023.